 The Carolina Panthers training camp home is Wofford College in Spartanburg, S.C., where the team has prepared for the upcoming season each summer since its inaugural campaign in 1995.
-The Panthers are hosted in the school's 60,000-square-foot Richardson Physical Activities Building, which includes a spacious weight room, locker room and training facilities in addition to coaches' offices and meeting rooms.
-The team also uses the newly renovated Joe E. Taylor Athletic Building, featuring a 7,000-square-foot weight room and offices for athletic department staff.
+The Panthers are hosted in the college's 60,000-square-foot Richardson Physical Activities Building, which includes a weight room, locker room and training facilities in addition to coaches' offices and meeting rooms.
+The team also uses the Joe E. Taylor Athletic Building, featuring a 7,000-square-foot weight room and offices for athletic department staff.

-The Richardson Building provides Wofford students with a fitness center, aerobics studio and racquetball courts, all complementing Gibbs Stadium, the Terriers' 13,000-seat football facility and home of the Shrine Bowl of the Carolinas.
+The Richardson building provides Wofford students with a fitness center, aerobics studio and racquetball courts.
+The building complements Gibbs Stadium - the Terriers' 13,000-seat facility that also hosts the Shrine Bowl of the Carolinas.

 The Terriers are members of the historic Southern Conference.
-Wofford is the smallest college in the nation to play in the NCAA Division I Football Championship Subdivision.
-The school fields intercollegiate athletic teams in 17 sports, composed of nine men's sports (baseball, basketball, cross country, football, golf, rifle, soccer, tennis, and track) and eight women's sports (basketball, cross country, golf, rifle, soccer, tennis, track and volleyball) along with co-ed rifle.
+Wofford is the second-smallest college in the country to play in the NCAA Division I Football Championship Subdivision.
+The college fields intercollegiate athletic teams in 16 sports - eight men's sports (baseball, basketball, cross country, football, golf, soccer, tennis and track) and seven women's sports (basketball, cross country, golf, soccer, tennis, track and volleyball) along with co-ed rifle.

 Among its alumni, the athletics program counts Carolina Panthers Owner/Founder Jerry Richardson (1959) - who played two seasons in the NFL for the Baltimore Colts, Carolina Panthers President Danny Morrison (1975), former Air Force head football coach Fisher DeBerry (1960) and more recently, Wendy Nix (1996) - a two-year golf team captain and now reporter, commentator and anchor for ESPN.
 Other well-known Wofford alumni include Craig Melvin (2001) - reporter and anchor for MSNBC and NBC News; David Bresenham (1993) - producer of "American Guns" and "Keeping Up with the Kardashians;" and Chad Fiveash (1994) - writer and producer of television series, including "Kyle XY," "Glory Daze," "One Tree Hill" and "Switched at Birth."